Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

-On Saturday, Spencer Torkelson (.833 slugging percentage in past 10 games, including six home runs) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 7:10 PM ET.
+On Sunday, Spencer Torkelson (hitting .353 in his past 10 games) and the Detroit Tigers face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Guardians.
+In his previous game, he reached base in all four of his plate appearances (2-for-2 with a double) against the Guardians.

 Spencer Torkelson Game Info & Props vs. the Guardians